gridap/GridapSolvers.jl/joss_paper/paper.md

 ## Acknowledgements

 This research was partially funded by the Australian Government through the Australian Research Council (project number DP210103092).
-This work was also supported by computational resources provided by the Australian Government through NCI under the National Computational Merit Allocation Scheme (NCMAS) and ANU Merit Allocation Scheme (ANUMAS).
+This work was also supported by computational resources provided by the Australian Government through NCI under the National Computational Merit Allocation Scheme (NCMAS), the Monash-NCI partnership scheme and the ANU Merit Allocation Scheme (ANUMAS).

 ## References